Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - A behavioral response
     - A feeling
 - The underlying mechanisms and timing of components are disputed.
-- Affect: a more general term for emotion that also encompasses longer-lasting states.
+- *Affect*: a more general term for emotion that also encompasses longer-lasting states.
-- Stress: a fixed pattern of physiological and neurohormonal changes.
+- *Stress*: a fixed pattern of physiological and neurohormonal changes.
-- Mood: a long-lasting diffuse affective state that is characterized by the enduring subjective feelings without an identifiable object or trigger.
+- *Mood*: a long-lasting diffuse affective state that is characterized by the enduring subjective feelings without an identifiable object or trigger.
-- Limbic system: the complex neural circuits involved in processing emotion.
+- *Limbic system*: the complex neural circuits involved in processing emotion.
 - The structures of the limbic system roughly form a rim around the corpus callosum and has been extended to include the medial surface of the cortex, portions of the basal ganglia, the amygdala, and the orbitofrontal cortex.
 - Patient S.M.’s case, where bilateral amygdala damage resulted in not feeling fear, supports the idea that there isn’t a single emotional circuit, but rather specific circuits for specific emotions.
 - To study emotions, researchers have divided it into three categories